cliffchristianson/STFRPhysics/FirstPrinciples.md

 There are (at least) 2 vector spaces, one for linear/directional representation, and one for the orientation and anglar velocity representation.
 They have their own independant inertia (law of motion; a thing that is spinning will keep spinning... a going in a direction will continue going in that direction, and neither direction has anything to do with the other; more later).

 There are 3 degress of freedom in 2 units of turn and distance.
 There's an additional axis which enables freedom in these 2 units.
-They are not entirely independant vector spaces, through physics thare ways to trasfer part of a coodinte of turn into distance, and vice versa, the current and projected orientation may also modify how a rotation vector is represented in linear space.
+They are not entirely independant vector spaces, through physics there are ways to transfer part of a coordinate of turn into distance, and vice versa, the current and projected orientation may also modify how a rotation vector is represented in linear space.

-By my count, that makes us have a 3D world of, time, momentum, angular momentum.
+By my count, that makes us have a 3D world of: time, momentum, angular momentum.

 ### Physical dimension vectors